 Now the whole Peugeot 404 story is a mighty big one; its history, design (by Pininfarina), production in Africa, the remarkable wagons (Familiale, etc.) (see full story on them here) and trucks, its rally successes, its early adoption of diesel motors, the very graceful coupe and convertible versions; well, I’m going to have to break it up into bits and pieces, and will scatter them around here over the next week or so.

 I sincerely hope the subject is not too esoteric or obscure; too many Americans harbor a seemingly endless grudge against all those oddball Frenchie cars.
 Part of that rep was earned by the fragile Renaults sent this way.
-And many 404s were practically abandoned (to my benefit at the time) because mechanics just weren’t familiar with their little eccentricities.
+And many 404s were practically abandoned (to my benefit at the time) because owners and mechanics just weren’t familiar with their little eccentricities.
 But the 404 has earned a significant place in history, and not just because I bought one on seeming impulse.
 Bear with me…

 I’m going to focus primarily on the 404 sedan in this CC, which is a plenty meaty subject alone.
 The 404 arrived in 1960, superseding but not replacing the beloved 403, which continued to be built simultaneously until 1966, at a lower price point.

 The 404 was the next evolutionary step, and although similar in size to the 403, there were some major changes.
-The front suspension was all new, a long-travel strut which featured the legendary Peugeot-built shock absorbers that not only managed to control the soft springs very well over the worst (African) conditions, but would do it for 100k miles before wearing out.
+The front suspension was all new, a long-travel strut which featured the legendary Peugeot-built shock absorbers that not only managed to control the soft springs very well over the worst (African) conditions, but would do it for 100k miles or more in grueling conditions before wearing out.
 That may not seem so impressive today, but I seem to remember typical American car shocks getting soft every 30k miles or so, like so many other components back in the day.

 The 404’s rear axle and suspension though was pretty much a carry-over from the 403, quite unique and equally legendary.
 Also a coil-suspended long-travel affair, it featured a solid live axle that used a worm-drive rear differential.
-Yes; and it’s the only manufacturer I know of that used that.
+Yes; and it’s the only manufacturer I know of that used that worm gear.
 It was a distinct Peugeot feature going back to the first post-war 203, through the 404.
 Its successor, the 504 moved on to IRS, although not the wagons.

-I know that worm drives are somewhat less efficient, but almost impossible to break, no matter how much torque is churned through them.
+I know that worm drives are somewhat less efficient, but are almost impossible to break, no matter how much torque is churned through them.
 I guess Peugeot had their reasons, and I’ve never heard of one going bad.
 The drive shaft is also a torque tube, meaning that there is only one universal joint, where the front of the drive shaft meets the back of the transmission.
 Essentially, the drive shaft is the primary element that locates the rear axle, with two additional support elements angling out from the shaft to the sides of the axle where the coil springs reside.
 There are no rear control arms otherwise.
 It allows for an exceptionally high amount of axle articulation, normally a concern for serious off-roaders.
 That reminds me, I have to do a piece on the 4×4 Peugeots.

 The torque tube was once quite popular in older American cars, and reminds me more than a bit of Henry Ford’s beloved Model T rear axle arrangement that he held onto through 1948.
-The little coil spring off the axle (in the upper picture) is another typical Peugeot quality engineering device, it connects to a load sensing rear brake proportioning valve, reducing rear brake pressure to the extent that the body is leaning forward, to avoid premature rear wheel lock-up.
+The little coil spring off the axle (in the upper picture) is another typical Peugeot quality engineering device, it connects to a load-sensing rear brake proportioning valve, reducing rear brake pressure to the extent that the body is leaning forward, to avoid premature rear wheel lock-up.
 It was the lack of that device that made GM’s X Body cars such notorious rear-wheel lockers due to their FWD front weight bias.

-The 404 got a completely new engine (this picture has soft focus, and that’s not the stock oil bath air cleaner), although it built very much on the experience of the 203 and 403 engines, which all head cast iron blocks and hemi-head aluminum heads (why did this technology elude Detroit for so many decades?).
+The 404 got a new version of the Peugeot engine (this picture has soft focus, and that’s not the stock oil bath air cleaner), although it built very much on the experience of the 203 and 403 engines, which all head cast iron blocks and hemi-head aluminum heads (why did this technology elude Detroit for so many decades?).
 In the 404, the block was canted to the passenger side, just like Chrysler’s slant six.
 It’s capacity was 1618cc, which seems laughable today for what was a fairly prestigious sedan in Europe.
 In fact, except for Peugeot’s different approach to key technical solutions, one could really think of this as the C-Class of its time, or a Mercedes 160, if you will.

 The Peugeot engineers made smooth running a major priority for the 404 engine, paying attention to internal balancing and other details like the intake manifold, which is integrated right into the head.
 The result is a remarkably smooth four, and it was very happy to scoot Stephanie and I up and down I-5 on our many trips between SF and LA at 80-85 mph (the wagon, with lower gearing, preferred seventy or less).
 The early engines had 72 hp, but the later ones like this, which also had a more rugged and smoother five bearing crank, were rated at 80 hp @ 5500 rpm.